vemonet/nanopub-website/src/pages/sessions.md

 All sessions are in [this Zoom channel](https://vu-live.zoom.us/j/97176002956?pwd=UHh5MGJWNHpEcFZKbTA0Kzcrc29TQT09).
 Anyone can join without registration.

+## Nano Session #2

+_28 March 2023, 16:00 CET_

+Speakers:

+- [Gianmaria Silvello](http://www.dei.unipd.it/~silvello/) on "Creating nanopubs from manual and automatic annotations of biomedical facts"
+- [Jorrit Poelen](https://jhpoelen.nl) on "How Big is that Bee?"

-## Nano Session #1 on 28 February 2023 at 16:00 CET
+## Nano Session #1

-Agenda:
+_28 February 2023, 16:00 CET_

+Speakers:

 - [Jorrit Poelen](https://jhpoelen.nl) on "What Bee?
 On Distributed Publishing of Existing Digitized Specimen Records and Their Derived Knowledge"
 - [Tobias Kuhn](https://tkuhn.org) on "Moving from Bench to Dash: Demo of the new online mode of the nanopublishing tool Nanobench / Nanodash and an update on some of the new and planned features"

-## Nano Session #2 on 28 March 2023 at 16:00 CET

-Agenda:

-- [Gianmaria Silvello](http://www.dei.unipd.it/~silvello/) on "Creating nanopubs from manual and automatic annotations of biomedical facts"
-- [Jorrit Poelen](https://jhpoelen.nl) on "How Big is that Bee?"